jrpool/learning-os-software/toolkit/README.md

 This section addresses questions like:

 - Which standard tools (scripts/apps/services) do we all share and use for common tasks?
-- What toolkit/environment do we provide to learners?
+- What toolkit/environment do we provide to users?
 - How should I configure my local environment to reflect team practices?